 Missing a menstrual period, especially if you always had regular menstrual periods, is a significant event for most women and the first question you usually ask yourself is: "Am I pregnant because I missed my period?"

-Among the most important questionsasked by women is "How soon can I detect my pregnancy"?
+Among the most important questions asked by women is "How soon can I detect my pregnancy"?
 A pregnancy can be detected mainly by a missed period and through different ways such as typical pregnancy symptoms, and early positive pregnancy tests.
-Another way to detect your pregnancy is by doing our "Am I pregnant?" pregnancy quiz test, and the online pregnancy test (OPT).
+Another way to detect your pregnancy is by doing our "Am I pregnant?" pregnancy quiz, and the online pregnancy test (OPT).

 Pregnant women have no menstrual period.
 But not every woman who misses her period is pregnant.
 When you miss your period you should ask yourself the following 4 questions:

 If you are trying to get pregnant and you miss a period, you are naturally excited that you might be pregnant.
-There’s no way to know, of course, until you take a pregnancy test, but there are several symptoms that are suggestive.
-These include breast tenderness, nausea and bloating.
-Since these can also be premenstrual symptoms, though, they are not definite signs of pregnancy.
+Although there is no way to know until you take a pregnancy test, there are several symptoms that are suggestive.
+These include breast tenderness as well as nausea and bloating.
+Since these can also be premenstrual signs, however, they are not definitive signs of pregnancy.

-If you miss a period, it is not a guarantee that you are pregnant, especially if the pregnancy test remains negative for some time.
-If you are not pregnant, it does not mean that anything is wrong with your body but you should talk to your doctor if you frequently miss your periods or you have irregular cycles, because this could mean that you are no ovulating regularly.
+If you miss a period, it is not a guarantee that you are pregnant, especially if the pregnancy test remains negative after repeated testing.
+If you are not pregnant, it does not necessarily mean that something is wrong with your body.
+However, you should talk to your doctor if you frequently miss your periods or have irregular cycles because this could mean that you are not ovulating regularly.